 Once a long time ago, radios provided the height of entertainment and Edward Rogers Sr. invented something that made those radios more affordable.
 Thus began the building of the wealth of the Rogers family.
-According to Canadian Business, the Rogers family is worth $11.57 billion.
+According to Canadian Business, the Rogers family was worth $11.6 billion in 2017.

 Edward Rogers Sr. designed one of the first battery-less radios in Canada and founded the Rogers Vacuum Tube Company, which distributed those radios.
 He then went on to form Toronto’s famous talk radio station CFRB (which is owned by Bell Media today).
 Despite failing to take over his father’s company following his early death, Ted Rogers set out to build a telecommunication empire from scratch by founding Rogers Communications in 1960.

 Today, Rogers Communications operates in the areas of wireless TV, internet, telephony and media which are in many Canadian homes.
 Today, Ted’s son Edward S. Rogers III is the chair of Rogers Communications board of directors and his daughter, Melinda Rogers, is the vice chair.
 Edward S. Rogers III is also the chair of Rogers Bank and the Toronto Blue Jays.